Unheard melodies

 The word “silent” invites our listening.
 Here, in these lines, or perhaps I should say through these lines, our ears become subtly tuned to the sounds of silence which shifts gently into quiet.
 The line “quietly shining to the quiet moon,” picks up and resounds the i of silent icicles, recalling the sound of that silence even as it suggests a different sound.
 It’s worth noting here that the phrase is not, as it might have been, silently shining to thesilent moon – but quietly shining to the quiet moon, and this difference suggests a thawing of silence, since quiet can, but does not always or only, mean silent.
 Quiet can suggest a low or subdued sound (OED 1A, a, adj, “making little sound”; 2a, “making little or no noise”).
 That repeated word quietly dims into a shorter quiet, drawing the ear to listen in, to the possibility of the moon’s quiet sound.
 And the line has only 4 stresses instead of the 5 stress iambic baseline of the poem, so we are left both with a sense of lack- and anticipation - listening out for the last stress.

 There’s a sense of diminishing and diminuendo, but also a feeling of completion as “quietly” turns to “quiet,” and as we move from “icicles” to the monosyllabic “moon”.
 This drawing in suggests both sonic diminuendo and intimacy, despite the great distance of the moon.
 The icicles are quiet because, unlike the water dropping from the eaves, they no longer splash and make a sound.
 There is a strange shift of scale and of distance here – one which prompts us to question how a moon might be quiet.
-That repeated word “quiet” suggests a kind of proximity —even, that it might be possible to hear the moon, that its sound might be quiet, even as are the nearby icicles.
+That repeated word “quiet” suggests a kind of proximity and even, that it might be possible to hear the moon, that its sound might be quiet as the nearby icicles.
 The quiet shining of the icicles to the moon is imagined as a form of address, to the listening moon.
 These icicles are silent but eloquent: and yet their silence is not eloquent of the self in the way Salome Voegelin proposes.
 (83).
 Rather, it speaks of the presence of something greater.
 As Paul Magnuson puts it, “at the quietest moments of the year when the icicles are frozen in silence, there is a force in the world shining through the icicles.”

-These silences speak of intimacy and also of something far more greatly interfused- a force in the world.
+These silences speak of intimacy and also of something far more greatly interfused, a force in the world.

 viii.
 Conclusion

 Thinking about different kinds of listening in a notebook entry a few months later, in September 1802, Coleridge returns to the blind man and the wild Arab as figures for sensory acuity.
 His choice of an Arab and a North American Indian as examples are striking and suggest, perhaps, a primitivist notion that such peoples had more acute senses than Europeans.
 Choosing these geographically remote listeners introduces a poignant distance between himself and the figure of the ideal listener, which in turn intensifies the dynamics of listening described.
 Here, the blind man and the Arab come together in the figure of “a blind Arab list’ning in the wilderness” (Coleridge, Notebooks, i.
 1244): now the blindness of the listener intensifies his listening once again.
 And instead of the blind man feeling the face of the darling child we have, more painful, a different kind of listening, a listening which can never be satisfied, a “Mother listening for the sound of a still-born child” (ibid.)
-Silence here comes to represent an extreme form of loss and absence – Coleridge’s examples move through degrees of privation - from the blind Arab in the desart to the poignant expectancy of the mother listening for a sound that she will never hear.
+Silence here comes to represent an extreme form of loss and absence.
+Coleridge’s examples move through degrees of privation, from the blind Arab in the desart to the poignant expectancy of the mother listening for a sound that she will never hear.

 To think about the representation and account of sound in these poems in relation to contemporary scientific instruments and innovations in acoustics, and also, as I have indicated, to a wider culture of curiosity about how sound could be represented and embodied on the page in music and in print opens up fresh thinking about the significance of silence and quiet in Coleridge’s poems, and in Romantic lyric more widely.
 What is needed is a new kind of listening, which includes attention to the dynamics of apostrophe, the cryptographic reading described by John Shoptaw, that, “listening for what familiar words and phrases the line echoes or calls to mind,” as well as the phonemic analysis described by James Lynch,